bhanuprakashd/Tensorflow/README.md

 **_Artificial Neural Networks_**
 ANN are usually inspired from the human brain.A perceptron is nothing but a biological neuron.Perceptron can have two output values 0 or 1.A single layer perceptron will have no hiden layers.Multilayer perceptron will have hidden layers like in the figure shown below.
 ![Screenshot](mlp.png)
+ANN are generally feed forward networks.

+**_Convolution Neural Networks_**
+A Convolutional Neural Network (ConvNet/CNN) is a Deep Learning algorithm which can take in an input image, assign importance (learnable weights and biases) to various aspects/objects in the image and be able to differentiate one from the other.
+The pre-processing required in a ConvNet is much lower as compared to other classification algorithms.
+While in primitive methods filters are hand-engineered, with enough training, ConvNets have the ability to learn these filters/characteristics.
+The architecture of a ConvNet is analogous to that of the connectivity pattern of Neurons in the Human Brain and was inspired by the organization of the Visual Cortex.
+Individual neurons respond to stimuli only in a restricted region of the visual field known as the Receptive Field.
+A collection of such fields overlap to cover the entire visual area.

+The major difference between a traditional Artificial Neural Network (ANN) and CNN is that only the last layer of a CNN is fully connected whereas in ANN, each neuron is connected to every other neurons.